aimat-lab/cluster-hyperopt-tutorial/README.md

         return self.rfc.score(X_test, y_test)
 ```

-We now need a function that loads a dataset, creates a Model, trains and evaluate it.
+We now need a function that loads a dataset, creates a Model, trains and evaluates it.
 Therefore we create the file ```main.py``` with the function ```run_without_hyperopt()```.
 This function trains the model with the following hyperparameters:
    - n_estimators = 5